 Chef's Knife

 The essential Western kitchen knife.
-The French profile has a flatter belly and more pointed tip — better for draw cuts, forward slicing, and tip work.
-The German profile has a pronounced belly curve optimized for the rocking chop motion and heavier use.
-German 8" chef's knives (Wüsthof Classic, Zwilling Four Star) use the German profile; American and French-production chef's knives typically use the flatter French profile.
+The French profile has a flatter belly and a more pointed tip, which suits draw cuts, forward slicing, and tip work.
+The German profile has a pronounced belly curve optimized for the rocking chop and heavier use.
+German 8-inch chef's knives (such as the Wüsthof Classic and Zwilling Four Star) use the German profile; American and French-production chef's knives typically use the flatter French profile.

-Primary tasks: Mincing, dicing, slicing, and chopping vegetables; breaking down chicken joints; slicing boneless protein.
-The baseline — if you own one knife, this is it.
-90% of kitchen tasks can be done with a well-maintained chef's knife.
+Primary tasks: mincing, dicing, slicing, and chopping vegetables; breaking down chicken joints; slicing boneless protein.
+This is the baseline, and if you own one knife it is this one: roughly 90% of kitchen tasks can be done with a well-maintained chef's knife.

-Ideal steel: Forgiving mid-hardness stainless that hones well and resists chipping — X50CrMoV15, 14C28N, AEB-L, VG-10 in quality production; CPM MagnaCut or S35VN for the cook who also maintains their tools.
+Ideal steel: a forgiving mid-hardness stainless that hones well and resists chipping, such as X50CrMoV15, 14C28N, AEB-L, or VG-10 in quality production, or CPM MagnaCut and S35VN for the cook who also maintains their tools.

 Paring Knife

-Primary tasks: In-hand peeling (citrus, apples, potatoes); small precision board work; trimming, coring, scoring small items.
+Primary tasks: in-hand peeling of citrus, apples, and potatoes; small precision board work; trimming, coring, and scoring small items where a chef's knife is too large to control.

-Limitations: Any task requiring length or leverage.
-Every cook who peels their own produce needs one.
+Limitations: any task requiring blade length or leverage.
+Even so, every cook who peels their own produce needs one.

 Tournée Knife (Bird's Beak)

-Primary tasks: The tournée cut and similar curved-blade in-hand work on round produce.
+Primary tasks: the tournée cut, plus similar curved-blade, in-hand work on round produce.

 Bread Knife (Serrated Slicer)

-Primary tasks: Slicing artisan bread loaves, baguettes, sourdough; cakes with delicate frosting; melons with hard rind.
+Primary tasks: slicing artisan loaves, baguettes, and sourdough; cutting cakes with delicate frosting; and slicing melons with a hard rind.
+The serrations also handle ripe tomatoes cleanly, where a smooth edge tends to skate across the skin.

-Ideal steel: Mid-hardness tough stainless — 440A, 440C, AEB-L, X50CrMoV15, AUS-8.
-A very hard steel (63+ HRC) chips the serration peaks.
-Serrated knives are essentially used until dull then sharpened by a specialist; VG-10 and harder Japanese steels are harder to re-serrate when dull.
+Ideal steel: a mid-hardness, tough stainless such as 440A, 440C, AEB-L, X50CrMoV15, or AUS-8.
+A very hard steel (63+ HRC) chips at the serration peaks.
+Serrated knives are typically run until dull and then sharpened by a specialist, so harder Japanese steels like VG-10 are a poor match: they are difficult to re-serrate once worn.

-Critical limitation: Serrated edges cannot be maintained with a standard whetstone — they require a tapered ceramic or diamond rod, or professional re-serration.
-Also: precision work, clean straight cuts, protein slicing.
-The one serrated knife every cook needs.
+Critical limitation: serrated edges cannot be maintained on a standard whetstone (see care).
+They require a tapered ceramic or diamond rod, or professional re-serration.
+The bread knife is also wrong for precision work, clean straight push cuts, and protein slicing; reach for a chef's knife or paring knife there.

 Carving / Slicing Knife (Tranchelard)

-Much narrower and longer than a chef's knife — the reduced blade height means less food-to-blade contact area, reducing drag on large protein cuts.
-The long blade allows full draw-cut strokes through a roast without interruption.
+Much narrower and longer than a chef's knife.
+The reduced blade height means less food-to-blade contact area, which lowers drag on large protein cuts.
+The long blade allows a full draw-cut stroke through a roast without interruption.
 Roast carvers have slightly stiffer blades; ham and salmon slicers are more flexible and narrower, for paper-thin slicing.

-Primary tasks: Carving roasts (beef, pork, lamb); slicing turkey and chicken at table; slicing ham and large charcuterie items.
+Primary tasks: carving roasts (beef, pork, lamb); slicing turkey and chicken at the table; slicing ham and large charcuterie items.

 Boning Knife

-Thin, upswept, pointed.
-Stiff boning: better for beef and large livestock where controlled leverage is needed.
-Flexible boning: better for poultry and fish where the knife must conform to irregular bone surfaces.
-Toughness matters here — bone contact and lateral stress require it.
+Thin, upswept, and pointed.
+The stiff boning style is better for beef and large livestock, where controlled leverage is needed.
+The flexible boning style is better for poultry and fish, where the knife must conform to irregular bone surfaces.
+Toughness matters here, because bone contact and lateral stress demand it.

 Fillet Knife

-Very thin, very flexible.
-Must follow the curvature of a fish skeleton closely to minimize waste — significant blade flexibility is the defining requirement.
-A yanagiba or sujihiki is a better tool for precision fish prep in a kitchen; the fillet knife is designed for field or production use where durability and corrosion tolerance matter more than refined edge performance.
+Very thin and very flexible.
+The blade must follow the curvature of a fish skeleton closely to minimize waste, and that pronounced flex is the defining requirement: a fillet knife bends along the contour of the bones rather than fighting it.
+For precision fish prep in a kitchen, a yanagiba or sujihiki is the better tool.
+The fillet knife is built instead for field or production work, where durability and corrosion tolerance matter more than refined edge performance.

-Primary tasks: Filleting fish — skinning, boneless portioning, following the rib cage in a single stroke from head to tail.
-Also supreming citrus (the flexible blade follows curves naturally).
+Primary tasks: filleting fish, including skinning, boneless portioning, and following the rib cage in a single stroke from head to tail.
+It also handles supreming citrus (cutting out the segments free of membrane), since the flexible blade follows curves naturally.

-Ideal steel: Must flex without taking a set; toughness and elasticity over maximum hardness — 440A dominates marine applications for its corrosion tolerance in saltwater environments; CPM-154 or ATS-34 for quality.
+Ideal steel: the blade must flex without taking a A permanent bend the steel keeps after being flexed, instead of springing back straight., which puts a premium on toughness and elasticity over maximum hardness.
+440A dominates marine applications for its corrosion tolerance in saltwater, while CPM-154 or ATS-34 serve the higher-quality end.

 Utility / Sandwich Knife

-Fills the gap between paring knife and chef's knife.
-25–35mm blade height.
-Also the shape most often sold in block sets at compromised quality — the block-set utility knife is frequently the weakest piece.
-A quality 150mm utility knife is a genuinely useful tool; budget versions are often not worth carrying.
+The utility knife fills the gap between the paring knife and the chef's knife, with a blade height of 25–35mm.
+It is also the shape most often sold in block sets at compromised quality: the block-set utility knife is frequently the weakest piece.
+A good 150mm utility knife is a genuinely useful tool, but budget versions are often not worth carrying.
+The closest Japanese counterpart is the petty, which covers much the same range with a finer tip.

-Limitations: The most optional knife in the typical set — most of its tasks are better done by either a paring knife or a chef's knife.
-Most useful for cooks with small cutting boards.
+Limitations: this is the most optional knife in the typical set, since most of its tasks are better done by either a paring knife or a chef's knife.
+It is most useful for cooks working on small cutting boards, where a full-size chef's knife is awkward.

 Mezzaluna